bluefireteam/audioplayers/README.md

 ```

 ## Gradle Build Failing

-In order to support the `playBytes` method, this has a hard requirement on using API >= 23 features, and your build may failure depending on your minimum sdk targeting.
+In order to support the `playBytes` method, this has a hard requirement on using API >= 23 features, and your build may failure depending on your minimum SDK targeting.
-To override this, you will need to add `<uses-sdk tools:overrideLibrary="xyz.luan.audioplayers"/>` to your build.gradle
+To override this, you will need to add `<uses-sdk tools:overrideLibrary="xyz.luan.audioplayers"/>` to your `AndroidManifest.xml` file.

 ## Credits